ilitygergo/thesis/README.md

 # Thesis

 In this project, my task was to  implement and compare 5 different thinning algorithms on greyscale pictures.

+The common method for thi

-These algorithms are a
+These algorithms are attempting to create a better solution.

 The
 *